Cosmology from UNIONS weak lensing profiles of galaxy clusters: Data

 \cite{Guerrini24} show first systematics diagnostics for ShapePipe v1.3 and introduce methodologies that will be used in future works to validate the galaxy catalogues used for cosmic shear analysis.
-In ShapePipe v1.3, there is no estimate for the multiplicative shear measurement bias, however this will be subdominant to other sources of uncertainty and can be safely neglected for our analysis.
+In ShapePipe v1.3, there is no estimate for the multiplicative shear measurement bias; however this will be subdominant to other sources of uncertainty and can be safely neglected for our analysis.
 The sources do not have photometric redshifts currently, but an effective redshift distribution $n(z)$ has been constructed using Self Organising Maps (SOMs) \citep{SOM}.
 UNIONS galaxies in the CFHTLenS \citep{CFHTLens} field W3 are chosen as a representative subset in order to utilise the colour information of the ugriz photometry from CFHTLenS \citep{CFHTLens_phot}.
-The SOM $n(z)$ for these galaxies is calibrated with the colours of ~66,000 galaxies from the deep spectroscopic surveys DEEP2 \citep{DEEP2}, VVDS \citep{VLT}, and VIPERS \citep{VIPERS} as reference samples.
+The SOM $n(z)$ for these galaxies is calibrated with the colours of $\sim\!66,\!000$ galaxies from the deep spectroscopic surveys DEEP2 \citep{DEEP2}, VVDS \citep{VLT}, and VIPERS \citep{VIPERS} as reference samples.
 This $n(z)$ is assumed to trace the true distribution of the full sample.
 More detail can be found in Appendix\;A of \cite{UNIONS_BH24}.
+Both simulation-based tests and bootstrap resampling estimation of the uncertainty in the SOM method found the bias in $n(z)$ and its uncertainty to be well within expectations for Stage III surveys.
+Thus, we expect a bias on $n(z)$ to have a negligible impact on our analysis.